monsieurbiz/ansible-role-webserver/README.md

 # Role Variables

-You can override all the variables in `defaults/main.yml` and `vars/main.yml`
+You can override all the variables in `defaults/main.yml` in tour own vars.

 ## Example Playbook